luckyframework/lucky/UPGRADE_NOTES.md

 * Make [these changes](https://github.com/luckyframework/lucky_cli/commit/8bc002ab51cb13e67f515c4de977766f96825a18#diff-83ca1a783e82ef6f0d38f400b7c1eaa1) to `config/server.cr` to gzip text responses.

 ## Upgrading from 0.17 to 0.18

+For a full diff of necessary changes, please see [LuckyDiff](https://luckydiff.com?from=0.17.0&to=0.18.0).

 - Upgrade to crystal 0.31.1
 - Upgrade Lucky CLI (homebrew)